Friday, December 15, 2017

 Just unpacked - Nearly pristine condition

-Voilà, hope you like it as much as I do and you know what's left for you to do if you are curious enough, go buy the book, it is definitely worth it if you can find it.
+Voilà!
+I hope you like it as much as I do.
+You know what's left for you to do if you are curious enough: go buy the book.
+It would definitely be worth it if you could find it.

 Santé,